ccluri/metabolic_spiking/README.md

 Please run the steady_state.py first if you want to regenerate everthing from the beginning, you can skip this line if you want to use the pre-generated data.

        (py36)user@computer:~/metabolic_spiking$ python steady_state.py

+This will refresh / re-populate the contents of these folders (i) ./reaction_rates/ and (ii) ./steady_state/ with .npz files, after this please type

        (py36)user@computer:~/metabolic_spiking$ python fig1.py
        (py36)user@computer:~/metabolic_spiking$ python fig1_supp.py